 - Purchase the complete Expat Arrivals Ireland Guide (PDF)

 Skilled expat professionals are actively recruited to work in Ireland to address skills shortages in the local workforce.
-Dublin, in particular, has been a massive drawcard since Brexit regulations were announced and multinational companies have started opting to set up their European headquarters in the Irish capital.

 European Union (EU) citizens are eligible to work without a work permit in Ireland and tend to have the least trouble finding employment opportunities.
 Non-EU citizens will usually need an Irish work permit.